camunda/camunda-docs-manual/content/update/minor/72-to-73/jboss.md

 * `org/camunda/bpm/model/camunda-xml-model`

-# 2. Upgrade Optional Camunda BPM Modules
+# 2. Update Optional Camunda BPM Modules

 In addition to the core modules, there may be optional artifacts in `$APP_SERVER_HOME/modules/` for LDAP integration, Camunda Connect, and Camunda Spin.
-If you use any of these extensions, the following upgrade steps apply:
+If you use any of these extensions, the following update steps apply:

 ## LDAP Integration